smccracken/scottmccracken.net/_src/pages/about.md

     ratio: 10/6,
     src: '/assets/img/photos.gif',
     alt: 'A collage of images from Vermont including Moss Glen Falls, Grandview Farm, and a path in peak foliage Groton State Forest',
+    caption: 'An example of images you might find in my Instagram feed',
     figclass: 'push'
 } %}